pournasserian/GettingAndCleaningData/README.md

 - Reading Subjects data ("test/subject_test.txt")
 - Binding columns of X, Y, and Subject dataset

->Note: I used scan function too read the X files because it's more faster and memory-efficient than other read functions.
+>Note: I used scan() function to read the X files because it's more faster and memory-efficient than other read functions.

 **Reading measurment data (train dataset)**